 Schatzker classification system is one method of classifying tibial plateau fractures.

 Increase in type number denotes increasing severity, reflecting an increase in energy imparted to the bone at the time of injury and also an increasingly worse prognosis 1.
-The most common fracture of the...
+The most common fracture of the tib...

 Supracondylar humeral fractures, often simply referred to as supracondylar fractures, are a classic paediatric injury which require vigilance as imaging findings can be subtle.

 Simple supracondylar fractures are typically seen in younger children, and are uncommon in adults; 90% a...

 Temporal bone fractures are usually a sequela of significant blunt head injury.
 In addition to potentially damaging hearing and the facial nerve, associated intracranial injuries, such as extra-axial haemorrhage, diffuse axonal injury and cerebral contusions are common.
 Early identification of t...